-Last year I was able to experience the First Passage to the West, which begins in Vancouver and goes through the Canadian Rockies.
-This is where I first began my love affair with Fairmont Hotels, at the Fairmont Hotel Vancouver.
-When visiting the area, this is where to stay in Vancouver.
-Since that time, this gorgeous property, once a premiere railway hotel, has completed the renovation project they began four years ago.
+When visiting the area, you need to know where to stay in Vancouver.
+Since that time, the gorgeous Hotel Fairmont, once a premiere railway hotel, has completed the renovation project they began four years ago.

 When you arrive, you'll be offered a celebratory glass of juice.
 Take some time to look around the station while listening to the wonderful pianist.